-In addition to the export control regimes under the Regulation and the Act, there will be two other UK regimes retained from the EU, not otherwise covered in this chapter.
+In addition to the export control regimes under the Regulation and the Act, two other UK regimes were retained from the EU, not otherwise covered in this chapter.
 These regimes:

 Alongside export control, the UK operates controls on technology transfer, technical assistance, transit through the UK, and certain trade between third countries involving UK nationals.
 These regimes are not further covered in this note.

 Legal powers are vested in the Secretary of State for International Trade.
-The unit within the Department for International Trade responsible for export controls is the Export Control Joint Unit.
+The unit within the DIT responsible for export controls is the Export Control Joint Unit.

-The Customs Enforcement Policy Team at Her Majesty’s Revenue and Customs is responsible for enforcing export controls, although compliance audits are conducted by the Export Control Joint Unit.
+The Customs Enforcement Policy Team at HMRC is responsible for enforcing export controls, although compliance audits are conducted by the Export Control Joint Unit.